|Day||Aquatic centre||Fitness centre||Crèche||Café*|

 So next time you are thinking of a new sport to enrol your child in, consider the countless social benefits attending regular swimming classes can provide.

-At HBF Stadium we offer a fantastic venue for children to learn how to swim and the perfect environment to continually develop their social skills.
+At HBF Stadium we offer a fantastic venue for swimming lessons in Claremont and the perfect environment to continually develop their social skills.
 To find out more about our swim school programs click here.